-To use the Flatfieldoption, follow these steps:
+To use the Flatfield option, follow these steps:

-- 1. Ensure that the specimen is under the desired objective and in focus. - 2.
+- Ensure that the specimen is under the desired objective and in focus. - 2.
 Right click on the Flatfield drop-down list and click on the Add option.
-The Get Flatfield dialog appears as shown at right.

-- 3. Remove the slide from the field of view. - 4.
+The Get Flatfield dialog appears as shown at right. - Begin Abort 3.
+Choose a number of frames to average.
+Larger numbers of frames will increase the accuracy of the flatfield correction, but will also increase the length of time it takes to create the flatfield image.
+The default number of frames to average is 3. - 4.
+Remove the slide from the field of view. - 5.
 Click on Begin.
-When the program finishes computing the exposure times and acquiring the flatfield file, the Flatfield dialog prompts you to name the file: - a) Enter a name.
+The program will acquire the number of frames that you specified. - 6.
+When the program finishes acquiring the frames, it will prompt you to block all of the light to the camera.
+This can be accomplished by installing the dust cap that was supplied with the camera or by adjusting the microscope's optical path.
+After the light is blocked, click on OK.
+The program computes another frame. - 7.
+After the program computes this frame, it prompts you to name and save the resulting flatfield correction file: - Enter a name.
 Because flatfield image files are different for each objective, you might want to name the file according to the objective's magnification (e.g., 10x). - b) Click on OK.
 If you do not specify a location, the program automatically saves the flatfield file to the c:\SpotCam\Fltflds directory.